adamSales/lrd/inst/r1/forEditor.md

-As you'll recall from Ben's telephone consultation with you of October 12, we were led to consider adding an additional example by the combination of your concerns about accessibility (in particular to readers "not primarily working on theoretical developments) and Reviewer 1's suggestion that the paper explore connections to the "rebar" method we had developed with Brian Rowan and published in JEBS.
+As you'll recall from Ben's telephone consultation with you of October 12, we were led to consider adding an additional example by the combination of your concerns about accessibility (in particular to readers "not primarily working on theoretical developments") and Reviewer 1's suggestion that the paper explore connections to the "rebar" method we had developed with Brian Rowan and published in JEBS.
 We had identified such an example in the mortality series